-First and foremost, only play lotteries with a relatively high expected value.
+First and foremost, only play lotteries with a relatively high expected value (payout).
 Lotteries with fixed jackpots generally will have a fixed expected value.
 Lotteries with variable sized jackpots will have a variable expected value.
 In general, the larger the jackpot, the larger the expected value.
 So in general, play lotteries with variable sized jackpots and only play when the jackpots are large.
 Examples of lotteries with variable sized jackpots are Lotto 649 and Lotto Max.
 The jackpot sizes vary because whenever a jackpot is not won, the money allocated to the jackpot prize is rolled over to the jackpot of the next draw.
-This rule has resulted in record jackpots such as the $54 million Lotto 649 jackpot on October 26, 2005.
+This rule has resulted in record jackpots such as the $63.4 million Lotto 649 jackpot on April 13, 2013.

 - What is expected value?